BestTimesToVisit.com Logo

 activity

-Experience Manchester's legendary live music scene at Band on the Wall, a venue with a rich history of hosting groundbreaking artists.
-From jazz and blues to indie and electronic, there's always something diverse on offer.
-Check their schedule in advance and book tickets early for popular acts.
+Experience Manchester's legendary live music scene at Band on the Wall, a venue with a rich history of showcasing emerging talent and established artists across diverse genres.
+The intimate setting ensures a fantastic view of the stage and an electric atmosphere.
+Check their schedule in advance, as popular acts sell out quickly.

 food